adalbertocajueiro/edscorbot-py/README.md

 # Getting Started
-This is the project containing the wrapper for the ED-Scorbot robotic arm to make it available trought a REST API.
-This microservice is **strinctly** intended to provide end-points for users interact directly with the robotic arm.
+This is the project containing a microservice for providing conversion support of NPY files into JSON format.

-In its architecture, the controller layer reuses a Python library with low level funcions to interact with the robotic arm.
-Therefore, this service is hosted at a computer connected to the robotic arm trought USB.

-The service also implements features to handle que robot suitably such as, establishing the direct USB connection with the arm before any interaction with it, controlling all concurrent access to the arm (if different users try to control the arm at the same time), moving the arm to the home position before sending other commands to it, and so on.

-### ED-Scorbot Python Wrapper/Server
+This microservice is **strinctly** used in the context of the EDScorbot front-end to reduce the effort on manipulation NPY files externally before sending its content to the robotic arm in JSON or TSV format.

-The server is a simple implementation.
-Before starting the server, install de dependencies:
+The service itself is a simple Flask server containing a single route.

+### Dependencies
+Run these commands to install the dependencies if necessary:
+* Flask (`pip install flask`)
+* Flask CORS (`pip install flask_cors`)
+* Werkzeug (`pip install werkzeug`)
+* Numpy (`pip install numpy`)
-* connexion (`pip install connexion`)
+* Json (`pip install json`)
-* logging (`pip install logging`)
+* Datetime (`pip install datetime`)

 ### Files
-* `edscorbot_webapi.py` - a simple server that puts the service running.
-This contains the high level microservice and must be suitably *linked* with the loe level Python library.
+* `server.py` - a simple server that puts the service running.
-* `edscorbot_api.py` - this is a basic implementation of the Python library for direct interaction with the robotic arm.
-It also  contains comments regarding the features considered in its implementation.
-Currently, the implemented functions just contain *fake* bodies that return some value.
-As the project evolves, these functions will be replaced with those from the real implementation, desirably using a low coupling architecture/patterns.
-* `swagger/escorbot.yaml` - the openapi documentation about the routes and the Web API.
-It also links the routes with the functions to be executed when invoked.
+* `server_api.py` - the high level function implementing the conversion of NPY into JSON file.
+* `conversions.py` - the low level functions for converting coordiantes among the types DEGREES, RADIANS and RERECENCES.
+* `edscobrot.yaml` - the openapi specification of the microservice

 ### Running instructions
 * This simple server has been tested in Python 3.10.5
-* Type the command `python edscorbot_webapi.py` and the server should be up
+* Type the command `python server.py` and the server should be up
-* Make sure that the port 8080 is not in use
+* Make sure that the port 5000 is not in use
-* To see and interact with the server use its Swagger by accessing http://localhost:8080/ui in your browser
+* You can test the route `/python/convert` via POST method using tools like Postman or Insomnia

+### Adding characteristics of a new robotic arm

 ### Extra information
-* [Connexion](https://connexion.readthedocs.io/en/latest/routing.html) - information about the connexion library, used to implement the Web controller layer
-* [Ed Scorbot Python] (https://github.com/RTC-research-group/Py-EDScorbotTool) - the Github projectcontaining the library (real implementation) of elementary/low level functions to access the robotic arm
+* [Ed Scorbot Python] (https://github.com/RTC-research-group/Py-EDScorbotTool) - the Github project containing the library (real implementation) of elementary/low level functions to access the robotic arm
 * [Ed Scorbot Documentation] (https://py-edscorbottool.readthedocs.io/en/latest/) - the user documentation/guide of the ED Scorbot tools (GUI, command line and detailed configurations).